Fundraising & community events

-Under the Food Act 2014 that came into force on 1 March 2016, you can sell food to raise funds for a charity, or for cultural and community events without registering under the Act – but only up to 20 times in a calendar year.
+Under the Food Act 2014 you can sell food to raise funds for a charity, or for cultural and community events, without registering under the Act – but only up to 20 times in a calendar year.

-If you're selling food as a fundraiser 20 or more times a year, you are defined as a business under the Act, and may need to adopt one of the food safety plans or programmes in the Act.
-Use the My food rules tool to help you find out what you may need to do.
+If you're selling food as a fundraiser 20 or more times a year, you are defined as a business under the Act.
+You may need to adopt one of the food safety plans or programmes in the Act.
+Use the My food rules tool to help you find out what you need to do.

 Local authority requirements

-Local authorities may also have requirements that apply to your fundraising activity, especially about where food may be sold.
+Local authorities may also have requirements that apply to your fundraising activity, especially about where food can be sold.